Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration: Experiments

-\paragraph{Phase II: Policy distillation} Following the exploration phase, we distill the discovered trajectories into deployable policies via the backward learning curriculum described in \cref{sec:backwardimplement}.
-For each task, we conduct 10 Phase~II runs, where each run trains on a unique set of demonstrations extracted from the state lineage tree (10 demonstrations per run for \montezuma and MuJoCo, 5 for \pitfall and \venture).
-Each run is repeated with 5 random seeds.
+Following the exploration phase, we distill the discovered trajectories into deployable policies via the backward learning curriculum described in \cref{sec:backwardimplement}.
+For each task, we conduct 10 Phase~II runs, where each run trains on a unique set of 10 demonstrations, each extracted from a different \gowu exploration run.
+Each Phase~II run is repeated with 5 random seeds, and its result is averaged over the seeds.
 We note that unlike the demonstrations used for backward learning in \citep{salimans2018learning,ecoffet2021first}, which consist of a checkpoint at every environment step, ours consist of checkpoints spaced \innersteps apart, since we only expand the tree at the end of each rollout (see \cref{alg:population_iteration}).
 Despite the gaps between checkpoints, the backward algorithm successfully learns high-performing policies.

-For Atari, the robustification column of \cref{tab:main_comparison} reports the average policy scores, and \cref{tab:robustification_stats} provides detailed statistics (standard deviation, median, worst-run, and best-run) across the 10 Phase~II runs. \gowu's distilled policies surpass all baselines on every game by a wide margin.
-Notably, even the worst-run scores across all games remain substantially above the best baseline.
+For Atari, the robustification column of \cref{tab:main_comparison} reports the mean policy scores ($\pm$ standard deviation) across the 10 Phase~II runs; full statistics are provided in \cref{tab:robustification_stats}. \gowu's distilled policies surpass all baselines on every game by a wide margin.
+For \montezuma, the best run achieves $263{,}111$.
+Across all games, even the worst-run scores remain substantially above the baselines.

-\begin{remark}In the \montezuma case, some of the highest-scoring distilled policies exploit a known feature of the game, previously documented by \citet{salimans2018learning}: the key in the first room respawns after a sufficient amount of time has elapsed.
-Rather than traveling to distant rooms to collect keys, these policies learn to move back and forth between the first room and an adjacent room, waiting for the key to reappear.
-By collecting keys without traversing the full level, the agent can sometimes complete levels faster, leading to the especially high scores observed for the best runs.
-However, this is a feature of the game, not a bug; in fact, waiting for the key to respawn is sometimes necessary, as certain levels require the first room's key multiple times to advance. \end{remark}